 Videos of EarthBalls in Space

-For the second 10 day space mission: STS-129 in November of 2009, CBS News correspondent Steve Hartman arranged with NASA to launch another Orbis EarthBall into orbit on the Space Shuttle Atlantis, delivering it to Commander Jeff Williams aboard the International Space Station.
-Commander Williams utilized his high-flying Earthball to randomly select various locations around the planet, which Steve Hartman would then visit to tape human interest stories about the local residents.
-Watch “Astronaut Jeff Williams, Travel Agent” on CBSnews.com.
-Another segment describes the origins of this out-of-this-world project: “Everyone in the World Has a Story”, also on CBSnews.com.
+Additionally, CBS News correspondent Steve Hartman arranged with NASA to launch another Orbis EarthBall into orbit on the Space Shuttle Atlantis, delivering it to Commander Jeff Williams aboard the International Space Station during the second 10-day mission, STS-129, in November 2009.
+Commander Williams then used the high-flying Earthball to randomly select various locations around the planet.
+Steve Hartman would then visit to tape human interest stories about the local residents.
+You can watch this segment, “Astronaut Jeff Williams, Travel Agent” on CBSnews.com.

 Furthermore, another segment, “Everyone in the World Has a Story” (also on CBSnews.com), describes the origins of the EarthBalls in Space project.

 Finally, in the final episode of this series, Steve Hartman visits Commander Williams back home on Earth in Houston.
 They experienced a delightful surprise: “Everyone in the World Has a Story” (Final Episode).Click the episode link to see more.